MnnLgt/trackpartuvp/README.md

 particles from UVP6 data, whether the UVP6 is mounted on a sediment trap or a float.

-Please cite the associated paper (in the review process) if you use part of all of this code.
+As the associated paper is in the review process, please cite my PhD dissertation ([accessible here](https://theses.hal.science/tel-04552165/)) if you use part or all of this code.

 ## Overview